FAQs for Interstate Pet Transport

 Can my pet travel with personal belongings?

-We recommend putting a blanket or soft toy into your pet’s travel crate to help comfort your pet, but please be aware that if your pet messes their travel crate this will be removed.
+We recommend putting a blanket into your pet’s travel crate to help comfort your pet, but please be aware that if your pet messes their travel crate this will be removed.

 For your pet’s safety, the airlines do not allow any bulky bedding or hard objects in the travel crate.